Transport in Tyne and Wear: History

 Tram No. 10 of the Gateshead and District Tramways Company at the Beamish Museum.

-In the late 19th and early 20th centaury, several isolated system of trams were also established, with the Newcastle Corporation Tramways beginning service on 16th of December 1901.
+In the late 19th and early 20th century, several isolated system of trams were also established, with the Newcastle Corporation Tramways beginning service on 16th of December 1901.
 The trams connected city centres to quickly sprawling suburbs, and included networks such as the Tyneside Tramways & Tramroads Company, Jarrow & District Electric Tramway, South Shields Corporation Tramways, Tynemouth & District Electric Traction Company, Gateshead & District Tramways Company, Sunderland Corporation Tramways, Sunderland District Electric Tramways, and Gosforth Park Light Railway.
 None of the networks exist today, with them being destroyed in the 1950s as the automobile and motorway creation became increasingly popular with both the general public and local government.
 However, a number of the cars were bought by Beamish Museum and are run as a heritage service at their site.

 Diagram of the Tyneside Electrics network at its maximum extent between 1938–63.

 As a result of the competition from the electric tramways, passenger numbers declined heavily on the existing railways.
 To try and recover, the Victorian rail network was electrified, consolidated, and then restructured under Tyneside Electrics in the 1910s.
 The consolidation of the East Coast Mainline also meant that new nonstop express services to Edinburgh, London, Durham and Middlesbrough were now available.
 The improved services and routes meant that passenger numbers rebounded, and created one of the largest electrified commuter networks at the time in the UK.

 However, the fortunes of the railways were short lived.
 In the 1960s, Tyneside Electrics became fully integrated into British Rail.
 The group then de-electrified the network, transitioning its services to diesel-powered trains.
 This decision was driven by falling passenger demand, rising operational costs, and the urgent need to replace aging infrastructure and rolling stock.
 The Newcastle–South Shields line lost its electrification in 1963, with the north Tyneside routes following suit in 1967.
 Furthermore, in the late 1960s and 1970s, a lot of the railways were closed, mainly due to British deindustrialisation, and the Beeching Act paired with central governments dismissive attitude with public transport.
 However, a lot of these railway closures avoided total destruction and were converted to light rail service.
 Lines such as the Newcastle and North Shields Railway were saved, with the line closing in 1973 and partially re-opening (east of Heaton to Tynemouth) in November 1982, following the commencement of the Tyne and Wear Metro services between Tynemouth and St. James station.
 Other historical rail alignments are now served by the Tyne and Wear Metro and include the Stanhope and Tyne Railway, and the Ponteland Railway of the North Eastern Railway, amongst other routes.
 There is also talk of further restoring former lines such as the Leamside Line to both heavy rail and Metro services.
 The Metro while mostly utilising former rights of way, did create some new routes, especially in the city centres near Monument and Gateshead.